 With the band picking up steam after their self-titled album ‘Fozzy’ and ‘Happenstance,’ the Moongoose McQueen persona wore off, and Jericho took a more serious approach to the band, which has now played all over the globe.

-Their album ‘Judas’ has been a huge success, with the song Judas itself clocking in at over 41 million YouTube views (at the time of this writing), reaching number one on various Billboard charts, number 5 on the Billboard Mainstream Rock Songs and being played as Jericho’s theme song in AEW and New Japan.
+Their album ‘Judas’ was a huge success, with the song Judas itself clocking in at over 48 million YouTube views (at the time of this writing), reaching number one on various Billboard charts, number 5 on the Billboard Mainstream Rock Songs and being played as Jericho’s theme song in AEW and New Japan.
 Fozzy is now flying higher than ever!

 Jericho, who is very media-friendly, did a sit-down interview with Mike Karolyi of irockradio.com, speaking about the band’s recent success.
 Chris jokingly refers to Fozzy as a "seventeen-year overnight sensation."

 "There are three or four other songs in the chamber that are just as good as ‘Judas,’ and I think now, with all the work that ‘Judas’ has done in building the profile of the band, that the door’s been kicked open.
 I expect the next single, which will be ‘Painless,’ to waltz right through the door."